 Pathology informatics is an interdisciplinary information science castigation primarily concerned with the assemblage, cataloging, manipulation, data storage, recovery and propagation of data to solve problems in pathology.
 Informatics studies the depiction, processing, and communication of information in Cloud computing, Access through mobile devices, Pathology PACS, Pathology IT and Incorporation with LIMS/LIS natural and engineered systems.
 It has the facet of computational pathology, cognitive pathology and social pathology.

 Pathology Informatics emphases on the management and analysis of clinical and research pathology data using modern computing, communications and digital imaging techniques.

 - Track 7-5Integration with LIMS/LIS

 Diagnostic Pathology is a branch deals with examination of body tissues and their examination.
-Microscopical study of abnormal tissue development, disease determination, histopathology of lesions and sometimes post-mortem.
-It does research on critical diagnosis in surgical pathology.
+Microscopical learning of abnormal tissue development, disease determination, histopathology of lesions and sometimes post-mortem.
+It does investigation on critical verdict in surgical pathology.